-

 Don’t: Hey!
 Did you get my message?
 I TOTALLY need an answer ASAP about Project X.

 Do: Just a quick reminder that the deadline for approval on Project X is this Friday.
-Have you had an opportunity to review the information I sent?
+Have you had an opportunity to review the information I sent? - Only use email when appropriate

-Do NOT discuss emotionally charged or controversial issues via email.
+–Do NOT discuss emotionally charged or controversial issues via email.

 -Do NOT try to manage projects that require extensive discussion via email.
 Email is good for short, finite communication.

 -Do NOT include confidential information.
-“Reply All” and “Forward” are many people’s favorite buttons, and hackers love a to add social security numbers or credit card numbers to their collections.
+“Reply All” and “Forward” are many people’s favorite buttons, and hackers love a to add social security numbers or credit card numbers to their collections. - Get right to the point

 The subject line should cue up your message, and your first line in the body of the email should get right to the point–ideally in a compelling or humorous way.
 Tell your reader who you are (if they don’t already know), and what you want.
 If you expect them to take action, you’d best demonstrate how that action benefits them.